sumdook/mrinal-website/src/pages/blog/2019-01-02-i-wish-i-knew-basics-of-why-gst-what-gst.md

 Almost 80% of total countries in the world run their taxation with GST system.
 It is not at all political to judge if GST is good or bad.
 It is a taxation system which has drawn most of the countries which surely has its advantage.

-Just to mention, two big economies like United States of America and China do not GST implemented.
-While China has a very complicated taxation system and just completed VAT reform in their country in the year 2016 and US prefers to keep autonomy to states,
+Just to mention, two big economies like United States of America and China do not have GST implemented.
+While China has a very complicated taxation system and just completed VAT reform in their country in the year 2016 and US prefers to keep autonomy to states.

 > Most of the developed nations in the world has adopted to GST system of tax.
 France was first country to implement GST way back in 1954.